audiopixel/pixelmixer/README.md

 ## How to Contribute ##

-If you have access to this repo I would feel honored to have you as a contributor.
+If you have access to this repo we would be honored to have you as a contributor.

-Phase I is nearly completed, and the core engine is mostly all intact.
+Phase I is nearly completed, with the core engine now intact.

-The codebase is documented tagged with "TODO" comments, if you see anything that interested you, or think it should be done differently go for it.
+The codebase is tagged with "TODO" comments, if you see anything that interested you, or that should be done differently, go for it.

-Feel free to push to master branch for any small changes.
-Large changes or additions are best as branches.
+Push to master branch for any small changes for now.
+Large changes or additions are most likely best as branches.